 Snap back into modern times with a stop in at Oregon Grain Growers Brand Distillery downtown.
 This family-owned business is among the new crop of artisans bringing craft food and beverages to Pendleton in a big way.
 Their specialties include ACME corn whiskey and “Ouragon” vodka, made with Oregon-grown hard red winter wheat — a bit higher in protein and more bitter than the soft white wheat Pendleton is known for.

 For a more mysterious adventure, sign up for a 90-minute downtown tour with Pendleton Underground Tours ($15 per person, suitable for kids 6 and up).
-For 30 years, this nonprofit has been offering tours of Pendleton’s former red-light district, which includes glimpses of old speakeasies, bordellos and a series of underground tunnels used by Chinese laborers more than a century ago.
+For more than 30 years, this nonprofit has been offering tours of Pendleton’s former red-light district, including glimpses of old speakeasies, bordellos and a network of underground tunnels used by Chinese laborers more than a century ago.

 Day 3: Blankets, wagon trains and local beef

-While you’re here, make sure to dive into the local history of the Oregon Trail, which marks its 175th anniversary in 2018.
-A landmark on the east end of town marks the 1812 camp of an early exploration party through Pendleton.
-It was also the route westbound pioneers took when they came here decades later in the 1840s and beyond, before crossing the Umatilla, John Day and Deschutes rivers.
+While you’re here, make sure to dive into the local history of the Oregon Trail, which marked its 175th anniversary in 2018.
+A landmark on the east end of town notes the 1812 camp of an early exploratory party through Pendleton.
+It was also the route westbound pioneers took when they came through decades later in the 1840s and beyond before crossing the Umatilla, John Day and Deschutes rivers.
 Olney Cemetery at the southwest end of town is the final resting place for a few pioneers who perished on the way.
-For an enlightening experience, spend a few hours at Pendleton’s Tamastslikt Cultural Institute, the only museum located along the Oregon Trail that documents how settlers forever changed the lives of the tribes here.
+For an enlightening experience, spend a few hours at Pendleton’s Tamástslikt Cultural Institute, the only museum located along the Oregon Trail that documents how settlers forever changed the lives of the Native American tribes here.